NicoIsLost/Minecraft-Deepdive/README.md

 **Some things that would be very helpful are:**
 - New articles on under-covered, or often misunderstood topics.
 - **CODE DIGGERS** I have a dream to have code explanations as part of this collection.
 Particularly explanation of the code's flow, and references to the key method's public mappings.
-I am working toward being at to do this myself, but experienced code diggers would be very highly appreciated!
+I am working towards doing this myself, but experienced code diggers would be very highly appreciated!
 - Grammar, spelling, etc...
 - Updating existing articles.
 - General feedback is always highly appreciated!